ec1oud/sologyr/README.md

 - Download and install [the APK](android/app/sologyr-release.apk)
 - Select "Install Pebble watch face" from the menu

-yr.no provides nice forecasts, but not real-time sensor readings AFAICT.
+yr.no provides nice forecasts, but not real-time sensor readings, so using darksky.net for now.
-So, using darksky.net for now, but perhaps not for the long term (using it too much will cost money).

 What's working:
 - [x] real-time temperature and cloudy/sunny icons from darksky.net